 Those who like to wind down over a drink—whether it’s a glass of wine, a chug of cold beer or a cuppa cappuccino—will be pleased with the array of pubs and cafes in East Coast.
 Case in point, if you are a British transplant or a local with a bit of an Anglophile in you, be sure to venture onto Sidewalk Tavern on the Siglap side or the Trenchard Arms for a taste of Britain’s ubiquitous pubs.

-Grab your coffee at Cedele or, if shophouses and one-off spots are more your thing, head down to the Dutch Colony Coffee Co. or Coast & Company in Siglap, British Hainan in Joo Chiat or Cafe Melba on Goodman Road.
+99.co's picked out a few places to get your afternoon cuppa, within homely shophouse cafes - especially great for cafe-hopping dates.
+Head down to the Dutch Colony Coffee Co. or Coast & Company in Siglap, British Hainan in Joo Chiat or Cafe Melba on Goodman Road.

 Residents of East Coast find their shopping needs more than adequately met by the shops and stores in Parkway Parade, 112 Katong and Siglap Centre as well as by the smaller, more eclectic shops in the shophouses along the side roads and lanes.
 More than just clothes, bags, shoes and stationery, the range of shops here include services from healthcare (for both human and pets) to grooming (also for both humans and pets).